2019 ANNAPOLIS SAILBOAT SHOW REVIEW

 We enjoyed being at the Annapolis Sailboat Show.
 The show is enormous, with many boats on the water and many boating accessory vendors as well.
 I got to meet some of my product suppliers in person at the show.
-I thought that the city of Annapolis did an outstanding job having boat show visitors park on the outside of town at the football stadium, and they provided free buses to bring everyone to the show.
+I thought that Annapolis's city did an outstanding job having boat show visitors park on the outside of town at the football stadium, and they provided free buses to bring everyone to the show.
 This way, you didn't waste time trying to find a parking spot near the show.

 We found the following products at the show that were interesting:

 - Glacier Stainless Toaster - a stainless steel toaster to be used with any heat source.
-We bought one for our boat
+We bought one for our boat.

-- Fendergrip - push button fender adjuster and storage device
+- Fendergrip - push button fender adjuster and storage device.

 - Line & Net Cutter System - we looked at the Spurs and Shaft Shark brands - Does anyone use either of these brands?

-- Solar Panels - We looked at rigid and semi-rigid panels and are still deciding which is the best way to go for our boat and bimini setup
+- Solar Panels - We looked at rigid and semi-rigid panels and are still deciding which is the best way to go for our boat and bimini setup.

 Sea Dog Boating Solutions, LLC ran an ad in the October 2019 Boat Show Issue of the SpinSheet magazine (bottom right corner of page 36).
 Please check it out.

 We attended two seminar classes while we were at the show: